Guide for Parents & Guardians

 Arriving at your first session

 New players join straight in.
-We allocate them to their age group (under 8, 10 or 12) and get them joining in with everyone else.
+We allocate them to their Cubs (6+), Juniors (8-11) or Badgers (12+) and get them joining in with everyone else.
 This way no-one feels out of place.

 What happens at training?